-Homework and In-Class assignments will be uploaded at "Homework & In-Class Assignment" Module in the Blackboard Ultra, and students must submit their solutions through Gradscope by the due date.
-To access lab assignments, click Homework & In-Class Assignment / Gradescope in the Blackboard Ultra and then the Gradscope window will appear.
-Students can find lab assignment problems by clicking Assignments button.
-After finishing the assignment, the solutions should be uploaded through Gradescope in PDF format, JEPG format, picture file format, etc.
+Homework and Lab assignments will be assigned in each chapter module with lecture videos at the Blackboard Ultra, and students should submit their solutions through Gradscope by the due date.
+To access assignments, click Homework (or Lab Assignment) in the chapter module and then the Gradescope window will appear.
+Students can find lab assignment problems by clicking Assignments.
+After finishing the assignment, the solutions should be uploaded through Gradescope in PDF format, JEPG format, etc.